Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 See **The Seven Holidays King** for more information.

-You're likely to earn this and the others first if you didn't complete the hidden chapters when beating the game.
+You're likely to earn this and the others first if you didn't complete the secret chapters when beating the game.
+You can always do them at your leisure, even after beating the game.

 ***